When it comes to kitchen tools, none are more important to me than the Books by Chefs that inspired me to become the home chef I am today.

 Julie and Julia by Julie Powell

 “Maybe I needed to make like a potato, winnow myself down, be part of something that was not easy, just simple.” ― Julie Powell

-Our first experience of Julie and Julia was through the movie starring Amy Adams and Meryl Streep, and is actually the reason Mystique and I ended up starting Chef Sous Chef.
-My attachment and fondness for the movie makes this one of the only situations where the movie rivals the book, however, the book is still a must read for any aspiring home chef.
+Our first experience of Julie and Julia was through the movie starring Amy Adams and Meryl Streep and this is the reason Mystique and I ended up starting Chef Sous Chef.
+My attachment and fondness for the movie makes this one of the only situations where the movie rivals the book, however, the book is still a must-read for any aspiring home chef.